 Continue reading “Kandy and Miguel #5: The Park, Part One.”

 Kandy found herself standing outside the private upstairs office listening to Miguel become more and more heated with the guy on the phone.
 She sighed and closed her eyes whilst resting her head against the door frame.
 Seeing him on top of her, her hands in his hair, the initial str– Stop it.
-You have no fucking idea who this guy is and you can’t wait to be under him?
+I have no fucking idea who this guy is and I can’t wait to be under him?
 Getting worked the fuck out, yes.
-I’m a grown ass woman and if I wanna f– He could be dangerous, Kandy.
-He’s not going to hurt me.
-He could be dangerous for you in ways you haven’t considered.
+You’re a grown-ass woman and if you wanna f– He could be dangerous.
+He’s not going to hurt you.
+He could be dangerous for me in other ways.

 What is she doing?
 His dark gaze followed Kandy as she frustratedly yanked a cable out of a zipper pocket on her bag to plug into the aux port of the stereo system mounted in the far wall.
 She didn’t know if there were speakers in the other areas of the restaurant, but she couldn’t have cared less.
 A few taps to the illuminated screen of her phone later, the device was left with her bag and tennis shoes.
 Pitching the gum in the rubbish bin, she stepped barefoot up onto the cushion of the chair across from him before hopping off of it and onto the desk.